 Miles Alexander re-joined the firm in 1958 after teaching at Harvard Law School and serving two years as a U.S.A.F.
 Judge Advocate.
 Mr. Alexander was admitted to partnership in 1963.
-In addition to his activities in all aspects of trademark and unfair competition practice, Mr. Alexander counsels clients in other intellectual property fields and is a frequently selected party and court appointed mediator in alternative dispute resolution matters.
+Mr. Alexander counsels clients in the trademark and unfair competition areas and other intellectual property fields and is a frequently selected party and court appointed mediator in alternative dispute resolution matters.
 He has also specialized in the field of antitrust law.

 In the 2007 Chambers USA: America's Leading Lawyers for Business, Mr. Alexander was one of the few attorneys across the nation to receive a "Star" ranking for exceptional recommendations in Intellectual Property.
 He was characterized as: "'incredible - he is an elder statesman of the US IP Bar, yet he is always available and is extremely responsive.'
 He is called upon for his confidential opinions in cutting-edge matters, advising Fortune 500 companies on what to do in trademark related matters.
 Sources agree: 'He is the one person who stands out from the rest,' because he is 'not only technically skilled, but he is also business-savvy.'"

 Mr. Alexander was recipient of INTA's 2002 President's Award.
 He was the first recipient of the Georgia Bar Intellectual Property Section's Lifetime Achievement Award in 2006.
 In the 2005 and 2006 polling of the Georgia Bar, Mr. Alexander was chosen by his peers as one of the top ten lawyers in the state.
 In 2009, he was honored with a Leadership Award by the Atlanta Bar Association for his service and dedication to the community and the legal profession.
-Mr. Alexander received the Selig Distinguished Service Award in 2010 from the American Jewish Committee for years of service to the Jewish community and the Atlanta community as a whole.
-He is a 2012 recipient of the prestigious Emory Medal, the highest University honor presented exclusively to alumni by the Emory Alumni Association, "for his passionate leadership, impartial and objective wisdom in legal matters and continued commitment to serving the greater good of his community."
+Mr. Alexander received the Selig Distinguished Service Award in 2010 from the American Jewish Committee.
+He is a 2012 recipient of the Emory Medal, the highest University honor presented exclusively to alumni by the Emory Alumni Association, "for his passionate leadership, impartial and objective wisdom in legal matters and continued commitment to serving the greater good of his community."
 Mr. Alexander was inducted into the 2012 Gate City Bar Association's Hall of Fame.
 In 2014, he received the Ben F. Johnson Jr. Public Service Award from Georgia State University College of Law for his prestigious career of more than 55 years, which has earned him an international reputation as one of the world's leading trademark lawyers.
 In 2014, Mr. Alexander received a Lifetime Achievement Award from World Trademark Review.

-The firm serves as a consultant to a federation of independent health insurance companies in revising their diverse license agreements into an uniform national license for all of its plans and creating a mandatory ADR system for all disputes.
+Served as a consultant and special counsel to Blue Cross/Blue Shield Association, the leading association of independent health insurance companies, in revising their diverse license agreements into an uniform national license for all of its plans to protect its famous marks and create a mandatory ADR system for all disputes.

-The firm served as lead counsel for global snack food company in the protection of its trademark from a generic challenge and from various antitrust claims.
+Served as counsel for Frito-Lay, a global snack food company, in the protection of its trademark from a generic challenge and from various antitrust claims.